qiuhaohao/QiuHaohao.github.io/_posts/2021-06-12-inside-go-channels.md

+---
 layout: post
-title: "Inside go channels"
+title: Inside go channels
-date: 2021-06-12 19:00:00 -0000
 categories: Go

-# Inside Go Channels
+---

+## Why

+Chanenls are an integral part of Go's concurrency primitives, together with goroutines.
+There is a famous slogan from [Effective Go](https://golang.org/doc/effective_go#sharing):

+> Do not communicate by sharing memory; instead, share memory by communicating.

+and channels is how you communicate in Go.
+Go's approach to concurrency is my personal favorite, as

 ## Where

-Channel is implemented in `runtime/chan.go`[^1].
-You can find the definition of channel(`hchan`), and the the implementation of channel operations there.
+The type underlying all channel types in Go is `hchan` (in `runtime/chan.go`[^1]).
+You can find the definition of `hchan` and the implementation of channel operations there.
 GitHub link [here](https://github.com/golang/go/blob/go1.14.2/src/runtime/chan.go).

 ## What